Structure content manually

 To remove a custom tab stop

-Drag the tab marker away from the ruler.
+Drag the tab marker off of the ruler.

-In the Tabs dialog box, select the custom tab stop in the Tab stop position list, select Clear, and then select OK.
+In the Tabs dialog, select the custom tab stop in the Tab stop position list, select Clear, and then select OK.